microbean/microbean-datasource-cdi-hikaricp/README.md

     @Named("test")
     private DataSource ds;

-...this project will arrange for a `DataSource` [backed by the Hikari connection pool][hikari-datasource] to be assigned to `ds` in [application scope][application-scope].
+...this project will arrange for a `DataSource` named `test` [backed by the Hikari connection pool][hikari-datasource] to be assigned to this `ds` field in [application scope][application-scope].
+If you do:

+    @Inject
+    private DataSource orders;

+...this project will arrange for a `DataSource` named `orders` [backed by the Hikari connection pool][hikari-datasource] to be assigned to this `orders` field in [application scope][application-scope].

-For such an injection point to be satisfied, the microBean Hikari Connection Pool CDI Integration project needs to understand how to configure any particular named `DataSource` implementation that will be injected.
+For such injection points to be satisfied, the microBean Hikari Connection Pool CDI Integration project needs to understand how to configure any particular named `DataSource` implementation that will be injected.
 To do this, it looks for [`DataSourceDefinition`][dsd]